 Operational & Security Support CityCo and Manchester BID provide business networks with operational and security services to help bring the right people together to resolve neighbourhood and practical issues.
 We work on behalf of members and with...

 ‘Urban Exploring’ or ‘Urbex’ and ‘Roof Topping’ are forms of trespassing onto private land and/or buildings, without the owner’s permission.

-Often the activity is filmed, including by drones, and promoted on social media.
-The risk-taking element is a part of the activity and intrinsic to the sub-culture and has recently included base jumping from the top of tall buildings.
+Often the activity is filmed, including by drones, and is promoted on social media.
+The risk-taking element is a part of the activity and intrinsic to the sub-culture.
+Urbex has recently included base-jumping from the top of tall buildings.

-Manchester has a defined exclusion criteria in place to deter individuals found on rooftops.
+Manchester has defined exclusion criteria in place to deter individuals found on rooftops:

 - The exclusion definition is under ‘Reduction of Risk’/’Harm to self or others’

 - The exclusion is for Adults (18 and over) and is for 2 years

 - Offenders are being managed through the joint partnership to reduce the risk of repeat incidents

 - Offenders are required to commit to an ABC (Acceptable Behaviour Contract).
 Failure to comply may result in further sanctions being sought